technofocus-pte/m365cpltdeplextdepth/README.md

 - **Lab 10**: Implement prompt action to generate quiz questions based on a topic

-During these exercises, you'll use Copilot in various Microsoft 365 apps such as Word, PowerPoint, and Outlook to perform common business tasks relevant to each role.
+During these labs, you'll gain real-world experience using Copilot within Microsoft 365 apps and platforms like Word, Teams, SharePoint, and Copilot Studio to design intelligent agents that improve employee experience, enhance operations, and unlock new AI capabilities.

-Let's dive in and start transforming the way you work with Microsoft 365!
+Let’s dive in and unlock the next level of workplace innovation with Microsoft 365 Copilot!